nemonik/hands-on-DevOps/docs/markdown.md

 Keep in mind, one must first `crawl`, `walk` and then ultimately `run` as you embrace the necessary culture change, methods and repeated practices...

+---

+## Let me leave you with the following

 --

+To succeed at DevOps you must __combine software development and information technology operations in the systems development life cycle__ with __a focus on shorting its life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives__.
+If the effort cannot combine both Dev and Ops with this focus the effort will most certainly fail.

+--

+If your effort doesn't __grok (i.e, understand intuitively) what DevOps is in practice__ and have performed the __necessary analysis of the existing culture and a strategy for how to affect a change__ the effort again will likely fail.
+I say this because the culture is the largest influencer over the success of both Agile and DevOps and ultimately the path taken (i.e., plans made.)

+---

 This ends my deck
 ___